adaptivestone/framework-documentation/docs/13-deploy.md

 You can create a Docker image with all your data and run it on any server, including Kubernetes.

+Run one Node process per container and let the orchestrator scale replicas.
 The Dockerfile can look like this:

 ```dockerfile
 FROM node:latest